mostroverkhov/firebase-data-rsocket/readme.md

                 Flowable<NotifResponse> notificationsFlow = client
                                       .dataWindowNotifications(readRequest, Data.class);
  ```
- Reads data windows of size `2` on path `\test\read`, ordered by item key in ascending manner, as stream of `DataWindowChangeEvent`    interleaved with `NextWindow` item for next window query.
-Not consumed items are buffered on server.
+ Reads data windows of size `2` on path `\test\read`, ordered by item key in ascending manner, as stream
+ of `DataWindowChangeEvent`    interleaved with `NextWindow` item for next window query.
+ Not yet consumed items are buffered on server.

 ###### Write
 ```